mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 ### Part 4: Build a web site using Node.js and Express

+In this Part, you will build a simple web site using Node.js and the Express framework.

 0) Create an empty directory called Project1_Part4.
 1) Within the new directory, run the command: